 English Speaking Partner Universities

 Non-native English speaking students from partner universities that offer instruction in English will not need to provide an English Language qualigication.
 Students will be asked to provide some additional proof of English such as a letter from their home university confirming that they are from a univerity that offers this language instruction.

-McGill University, National University of Singapore, Hong Kong University, Chinese University of Hong Kong, University of Western Australia, University of Otago, Boston College, McMaster University, Queens University, University of Calgary, University of British Colombia and University of Melbourne.
+McGill University, National University of Singapore, Hong Kong University, Chinese University of Hong Kong, University of Western Australia, University of Otago, Boston College, McMaster University, Queens University, University of Calgary, University of British Colombia, Zhejiang University and University of Melbourne.